 - Dialpad — Best multichannel communication platform with built-in AI: 6.5/10

-- Vonage — Best for those who need mobile only VoIP phone system: 6/10
+- Vonage — Best for those who need a mobile-only VoIP phone system: 6/10

 Nextiva is a unified communications solution with a business phone system, team collaboration, live chat, customer service tools, and more in the NextivaONE platform, which you can download on desktop, mobile, and tablets.

-Unlike other business phone service providers, Nextiva includes a built-in CRM and help desk, which removes the need to switch between different systems, providing an all-in-one voice, video, and collaboration system.
-Nextiva users can access features like thread conversations, messaging/chat, text and fax, meeting rooms, and Nextiva Call Pops, which instantly display important customer information before, and during calls.
+Unlike other business phone service providers, Nextiva includes a built-in CRM and help desk, which removes the need to switch between different systems.
+This provides a unified voice, video, and collaboration system.
+Nextiva users can access features like thread conversations, messaging/chat, text and fax, meeting rooms, and Nextiva Call Pop, which instantly displays important customer information before, and during calls.

-You can use NextivaONE as a unified application for file sharing and editing, real-time chat messaging, texting, unlimited voice calling, email management, conferencing, sales management, integrations, and video calling.
+The NextivaONE application provides businesses with file sharing and editing, real-time chat messaging, texting, unlimited voice calling, email management, conferencing, sales management, integrations, and video calling.

 How Much Does Nextiva Cost?

-- Essential plan ($18.95 monthly): Includes VoIP, team chat with collaboration features, 45-minute video calling with 2 participants, a toll-free and a local number, basic auto attendant, and 1500 toll-free minutes
+- Essential plan ($18.95 monthly): Ideal for small businesses, it includes a VoIP phone system, team chat with collaboration features, 45-minute video calling with 2 participants, a toll-free and a local number, basic auto attendant, and 1500 toll-free minutes

 - Professional plan ($22.95 monthly): Adds conference calls and video conferencing with 40 users, 1000 SMS per user, multi-level auto attendants, video-collaboration features like screen sharing, and CRM integrations